 From the 1 April 2013 all landlords and letting agents in Northern Ireland must protect tenancy deposits with a licenced scheme.
 Landlords and agents can protect deposits using insurance or custodial based protection options.

-We use My deposits Northern Ireland to protect deposits.
+We use TDS Northern Ireland to protect deposits.

 It’s normal practice for a landlord or letting agent to take a deposit from their tenant as security should the tenant not meet their obligations in connection with a tenancy agreement.

 The new legislation is designed to safeguard the tenant’s deposit and ensure they get it back at the end of the tenancy, provided they have met the terms of their agreement.
 Both landlord or agent and the tenant have access to a free and impartial dispute resolution mechanism if they are unable to agree how much deposit should be returned at the end of the tenancy.

 Protect the tenant’s deposit with a government licenced tenancy deposit scheme within 14 days of receiving the deposit from the tenant.

 And then provide the tenant with key information about the protection within 28 days from receipt of the deposit.
 Penalties for landlords and agents who fail to comply.
 Councils have the power to issue fixed penalties in these cases.

 A tenancy deposit scheme is an independent third party that has been approved by the Department for Social Development (DSD) to protect tenant’s deposits.
 TDS Northern Ireland is a government licenced scheme.
 Landlords and agents have a choice of how they protect deposits; insurance or custodial deposit based protection.

 - The landlord/agent holds on to the deposit

 - Pays a fee to protect the deposit.

 - The landlord/agent returns the deposit to the tenant when it is due to be refunded.